ryanmrichard/ForceManII/dox/polynomial.md

 Polynomial Potential Terms                                         {#polynomial}
 ==========================

+\note The polynomial term is not yet implemented in ForceManII, but will be at some point.

 Many of the forms of force field potentials are that of polynomials.
 That is they are a linear combination of \f$N\f$ terms of the form:
 \f[